seanmcrae/Research-Papers-Data-Science-/README.md

 # Research-Papers-Data-Science-

-Research papers for Deep learning, Machine learning and Artificial Intelligence
+Research papers for Data Science, Deep learning, Machine learning, Artificial Intelligence & Cloud computing

 # A PERSONAL COLLECTION OF RESEARCH PAPERS in DATA SCIENCE, DEEP LEARNING & ARTIFICIAL INTLLIGENCE FOR SELF LEARNING AND STAYING UP TO DATE WITH CURRENT TECHNOLOGY